gardener/gardener/docs/proposals/24-shoot-oidc-issuer.md

 ### Gardenlet

 Once annotated shoots will be easily identifiable by the `gardenlet`.
 If a shoot requires a managed issuer then the `gardenlet` will configure the `--service-account-issuer` and `--service-account-jwks-uri` flags for the shoot's [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) deployment during reconciliation and set their values to `https://<central.domain.name>/projects/<project-name>/shoots/<shoot-uid>/issuer` and `https://<central.domain.name>/projects/<project-name>/shoots/<shoot-uid>/issuer/jwks` respectively (the central domain name should be configurable via the gardenlet's configuration).
-At the end of a shoot reconciliation flow, the `gardenlet` will fetch the OIDC metadata discovery documents from a shoot's `kube-apiserver` and sync them back to the Garden cluster in the form of a configmap following the naming convention `projectname--shootuid` in a special purposed namespace called `gardener-shoot-issuer`(name should be configurable).
+After a successful rollout of the `kube-apiserver` deployment, the `gardenlet` will fetch the OIDC metadata discovery documents from a shoot's `kube-apiserver` and sync them back to the Garden cluster in the form of a configmap following the naming convention `projectname--shootuid` in a special purposed namespace called `gardener-shoot-issuer`(name should be configurable).
 The [Seed Authorizer](https://github.com/gardener/gardener/blob/master/docs/deployment/gardenlet_api_access.md#scoped-api-access-for-gardenlets-and-extensions) will be enhanced so that Gardenlet is only permitted to perform actions on related configmaps.
 An additional advertised address will be added to the shoot status so that the issuer of the cluster is easily discoverable.

 ```yaml
 status: